gottacatchenall/ms_sampling_effort/manuscript.md

 ## False-negatives as a product of relative abundance

-In this section we demonstrate the realized false-negative rate (FNR) changes drastically with sampling effort, largely due to the intrinsic variation of abundances within a community.
+Here we show the realized false-negative rate (FNR) of species interactions changes drastically with sampling effort, largely due to the intrinsic variation of abundances within a community.
 We do this by simulating the process of observation of species interactions, applied both to 243 empirical food webs from the Mangal database [@Banville2021ManJl] as well as random food-webs generated using the niche model [@Williams2000SimRul].
 Our neutral model of observation assumes each observed species is drawn from the distribution of those species' abundances at that place and time.
-Although there is no shortage of debate as to the processes the govern the general shape of this distribution, across communities the abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
-The practical consequence of skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events, which is observing two species of low relative biomass.
+Although there is no shortage of debate as to the processes the govern this distribution, across communities the abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
+(Note that in addition to the log-normal distribution, we also tested the case where the abundance distribution is derived from $Z^{(T_i-1)}$ where $T_i$ is the trophic level of species $i$ [@YodzisInnes], which yields the same qualitative behavior).
+The practical consequence of this skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events: observing two species of low relative biomass together.
 However, this "neutrally forbidden link" [@Canard2012EmeStr] does not consider that there may be a positive association between observing species together because of their interaction [@Cazelles2016TheSpe], which we'll explore in the next subsection.
-Note that in addition to the log-normal distribution, we also tested the case where the abundance distribution is derived from $Z^{(T_i-1)}$ where $T_i$ is the trophic level of species $i$ [@YodzisInnes], which yields the same qualitative behavior.

 To simulate the process of observation, for an ecological network $A$ with $S$ species, we sample abundances from $N$ independent draws from a standard-log-normal distribution.
-For each true interaction in $A$ (i.e. $A_{ij}
-= 1$) we estimate the probability of observing both species $i$ and $j$ at given place and time by simulating $n$ individual observations, where the species observed at the $1,2,\dots,n$-th observation is drawn from the generated log-normal distribution of abundances.
-For each pair of species $(i,j)$, if both
+For each true interaction in $A$ (i.e. $A_{ij} = 1$) we estimate the probability of observing both species $i$ and $j$ at given place and time by simulating $n$ individual observations, where the species observed at the
-$i$ and $j$ are observed within the $n$ observations, the interaction is tallied as a true positive if $A_{ij}=1$ and a false positive otherwise.
-Similarly, if only one of $i$ and $j$ are observed---_but not both_---in these $n$ observations, but $A_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise.
+$1,2,\dots,n$-th observation is drawn from the generated log-normal distribution of abundances.
+For each pair of species $(i,j)$, if both $i$ and $j$ are observed within the $n$ observations, the interaction is tallied as a true positive if $A_{ij}=1$ and a false positive otherwise.
+Similarly, if only one of
+$i$ and $j$ are observed---_but not both_---in these $n$ observations, but
+$A_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise.

 @fig:totalobs (a) shows this model of observation applied to networks generated using the niche model [@Williams2000SimRul] across varying levels of species